Tokyo court rejects Ex-Nissan chair Ghosn’s bail request

 #ReadLocal

+Ghosn has been in custody since Nov.
+19. He had a bail hearing Monday.
+A Tokyo court rejected an earlier request for bail last week.

-Ghosn, who led Nissan Motor Co. for two decades, has been charged with falsifying financial reports, in underreporting his compensation from Nissan over eight years, and with breach of trust, centering on allegations Ghosn had Nissan shoulder investment losses and pay a Saudi businessman.
+Ghosn, who led Nissan Motor Co. for two decades, has been charged with falsifying financial reports in underreporting his compensation from Nissan over eight years, and with breach of trust, centering on allegations Ghosn had Nissan temporarily shoulder his personal investment losses and pay a Saudi businessman.

-Ghosn says he is innocent as the compensation was never decided, Nissan didn't suffer losses and the payment was for legitimate services.
+Ghosn has said he is innocent, explaining that the alleged compensation was never decided, Nissan didn't suffer losses and the payment was for legitimate services.

+His wife Carole Ghosn appealed for his release through Human Rights Watch earlier this month, saying Ghosn's treatment has been harsh and unfair.

+Her views echo widespread criticism of Japan's criminal justice system both inside and outside Japan.
+Suspects who insist they are innocent get held longer.
+Suspects are held in a cell and routinely grilled daily by investigators without a lawyer present, although lawyers are allowed to visit.

 Comments